magicwave/flutter_adafruit_mqtt/README.md

 # Code Highlights
 ## Connecting to Adafruit IO
 ### The Info You Need
-I'm assuming you have familiarity with Adafruit IO.
-You've subscribed and published to a feed.
-There is three pieces of information you need to have on hand when connecting to Adafruit.io:
+I'm assuming you have familiarity with Adafruit IO, and that you've subscribed and published to a feed.
+There are three pieces of information you need to have on hand when connecting to Adafruit.io:
-- the broker name.
-This is ```io.adafruit.com```
+- broker name - This is ```io.adafruit.com```
-- your username.
-This is your adafruit.com username.
+- username    - This is your adafruit.com username.
-- your AIO key.
-This is a secret key generated for your Adafruit IO transactions.
-You find this within the Adafruit IO web interface.
+- AIO key     - This is a secret key generated for your Adafruit IO transactions.
+You find this within the Adafruit IO web interface: https://io.adafruit.com/{your_account}/feeds > View AIO Key.

 I put this info into a config/private.json file.
 Here's a screenshot of where the file goes within the project:
 ![alt text](https://github.com/BitKnitting/flutter_adafruit_mqtt/blob/master/imgs/Navigation_screenshot.png "Navigation Screen")